osmandapp/web/main/docs/user/plan-route/create-route.md

 </Tabs>

 When you open a track in *Plan a route*, if the parameters with which this route was recorded or created do not match the current ones, the tool can offer you two options to recalculate the route.
 There are continue to connect the points with a *straight line* or *attach it* to the nearest available road.

 The current parameter status, the route type shown by an icon in the screen's bottom left corner, will be undefined and indicated by a *question mark*.
-It is the one you need to press to access these settings.
+It is the one you need to tap to access these settings.

 ![Plan a route snap-road-ios](@site/static/img/plan-route/plan_route_attach_andr.png)